i5hi/helpers/vault_101.md

 The output JSON contains a field ***data*** with the key:value pair, with **secret** as the key.

 *Tip: It is easier to manage your secrets by using a common name for all kv secret's key.
 In our example we have used `secret`.
-This allows unification in handling responses from the vault server as the secret's value in the JSON object response will always be contained within `response.data.secret`.*
+This allows unification in handling responses from the Vault server as the secret's value in the JSON object response will always be contained within `response.data.secret`.*

 ## Conclusion